 Once we are familiar with abdominal breathing we can move on to the full yogic breath.

 Movement - Joint Releasing, Hip Opening, Spinal Movements and Core Strengthening

 Asana practice helps to improve suppleness, strength and stamina.
 Through regular practice one's range of movement will increase, and one may feel lighter and more energetic as physical tensions are released.
 Western yoga practitioners tend to find traditional meditation postures uncomfortable.
 This is mainly due to a lack of back strength and hip mobility.
-Verse 2.46 of the Yoga Sutras of Patanjali; ‘sthira sukham asanam’ reminds us that meditation postures should be steady and comfortable; our sitting postures should be active and light rather than rigid and forced.
-Asana practice will help you to sit in a comfortable and steady posture, and is helpful as a preparatory practice before pranayama or meditation.
-If the body is free from physical distraction and the mind is settled then the practices will be more effective.
+Meditation postures should be steady and comfortable; our sitting postures should be active and light rather than rigid and forced.
+Asana practice will help you overcome physical and mental distraction and sit comfortably for meditation.
+If the body is free from physical distraction and the mind is settled then meditation practice will be more effective.

 The Joint Releasing Series helps to loosen up the joints and also strengthen and lengthen weak and tight muscles.
 The movements help to improve the circulation and are therefore recommended for both arthritic and cardiovascular conditions.
 Furthermore the series serves as a foundation for all asana, and helps develop body and breath awareness as well as a meditative approach.

 This online resource is suitable for complete beginners as well as more experienced practitioners.

 "Johnny Glover completed our two year Teacher Training Course at Mandala Yoga Ashram from 2005 - 2007.
 He is trained in both the Yogic and Buddhist traditions and the courses he proposes to give promise to be an excellent opportunity for those who participate and who want to go deeper into Yoga."